alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

+Why not a simple string for the token?
+Why wrap the token in a class?

-Why not a simple String?
-As you’re authentication needs grow more complex, you may want more properties and helper methods to manage it.
+As you’re authentication needs grow more complex, you may want space to include new properties and helper methods to manage changing needs.
+This class provides you with the flexibility to include those new, unforeseen aspects of authentication (e.g. refresh tokens) as needed.

 Where does this AuthSession come from?
+It comes from the `RemoteAuthProvider`.

 <hr/>

 <h2 style="text-decoration: underline;">RemoteAuthProvider</h2>

-I want <span style="text-decoration: underline; font-weight: 900">something that takes an email and password and returns an AuthSession if successful, or a helpful error message if unsuccessful.</span>
+I want some service that takes an email and password and returns an AuthSession if successful, or a helpful error message if unsuccessful.</span>

-<h4>The Interface</h4>
+This is the `RemoteAuthProvider`.

 <div class="impl">